-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 He'll go on to perform alongside Iggy Pop and Queens of the Stone Age at their own event in London's Finsbury Park at the end of June, followed by another big gig at Glasgow's TRSNMT festival the next night, on the same bill as his old pals the Monkeys.

-"I'm just buzzing to be back" beams Miles, whose cousins are in fellow Merseyside band The Coral.
+"I'm just buzzing to be back," beams Miles, whose cousins are in fellow Merseyside band The Coral.

 "I miss being on stage so much.
 It just sorts my head out.
 Writing sorts my head out.